ruwanego/RustPython-intro/README.md

 ## Virtual Machine (VM)

-- A fetch and dispatch loop
+- A fetch and execute loop
+- Fetch a bytecode
+- lookup in a `match` statement
+- perform the operation

 ```rust